OctopusDeploy/People/Software-Engineering/L3-Senior-Software-Engineer.md

 <details>
 <summary>Examples</summary>

-- I led a shaped pitch from idea to production
+- I led a shaped pitch from idea to production, working with less senior colleagues to get the work shipped on time.
 - I gave an early access version to our customers to get feedback during development, and acted on that feedback.
 - I helped unblock the delivery pipeline to make sure we could verify the expected behaviour of the changes we made to production.
 - I analyzed telemetry to make technical and scope decisions during a build.